AkumaVenom/Desktop-Pal-App-Win64/README.md

 ===========================================================

+Update v0.0.19.3a:

+Desktop Pal AI is now Windows desktop aware, thanks to the new update.
+Your Desktop Pal AI companion can actually sense what you’re doing on your PC in real time — no hacks, no polling loops, no external tools.
+It reacts instantly or on a delay to real Windows events.

+Active window focus changes:
+Your AI knows exactly which app or web browser page you’re interacting with.
+Especially useful for web browsers (tab title changes & new web pages detected).

+Context-aware dialog
+“I see you opened YouTube — want recommendations?”
+“Looks like you're reading a UE tutorial, want help with that?”

+Smart workflow assistance:
+AI becomes aware when you switch between development, browsing, editing, gaming, etc.

 Update v0.0.19.2a:

 - Added a "Windows Info Scan" Button: the ai is fed various info of your pc for example your PC's name and GPU info, system ram and internet connectivity ect.